allegroai/clearml-docs/docs/getting_started/mlops/mlops_first_steps.md

 Task.current_task().upload_artifact(name='numpy', artifact_object=np.ones(4,4))
 ```

-### Using Artifacts
+Artifacts serve as a great way to pass and reuse data between tasks.
+Artifacts can be [retrieved](../../fundamentals/artifacts.md#using-artifacts)
-Artifacts can be retrieved by [accessing](../../fundamentals/artifacts.md#using-artifacts) the Task that created it.
+by accessing the Task that created them.
+These artifacts can be modified and uploaded to other tasks.

 ```python
 from clearml import Task
 executed_task = Task.get_task(task_id='aabbcc')